JoshXie0809/RMarkdown/README.md

 # RMarkdown
 r markdown

-this the HW of NCKU, make us to learn
+this is the HW of NCKU class, making us to learn

 # `Github and Rstudio`